-The Wasserngrat near Gstaad provides the fastest superlative in the ski area of Gstaad: the 2.5 km long black section of the Tiger Run is considered the steepest ski slope in the holiday region.
+The Wasserngrat near Gstaad provides the fastest superlative in the ski area of Gstaad: the 2.5 km long black section of the Tiger Run is considered the steepest ski slope in the Destination.

 La Videmanette – The longest slopes for you to enjoy

 The longest slope in the Destination Gstaad, which stretches for 7.5 kilometres, starts on Mt.
 La Videmanette.
 Winter sports enthusiasts complete an enjoyable decent of 1,160 m down to the valley.
 The Buvette de Rubloz and the bar in the valley station are the perfect places to enjoy some refreshments or a meal and recharge your batteries on the way.
 The trail leads through varied terrain and offers nice transitional points.
 Thanks to the sections marked in red and blue, even less experienced athletes can face up to this challenge.

 Mike-von-Grünigen Run – the Slope of the World Champion

 On this 3,100 m long slope on Horneggli in Schönried, snow sports enthusiasts will find everything which helped Mike von Grünigen repeatedly cross the finish line in perfect time thanks to his brilliant giant slalom technique.Transitions into steep escarpments, compressions, jumps and waves make for perfect snow carving conditions.
 Good skiers can perform their full repertoire on a descent of 555 metres.